SaveSavio/multinational-retail-data-centralisation/README.md

 - milestone_3_SQL_tables_modifications.sql <br>

 ## Milestone 4: Data Analysis
 It is now possible to perform any desired data analysis on the data.
-In this case, the is performed in postgreSQL.<br> These are the questions answered:
+In this case, we use postgreSQLto answer the following questions:
 1. How many stores does the busness have and in which countries?
 1. Which locations currently have the most stores?
 1. Which months produce the average highest cost of sales typically?